aboodmo/swuiftui-LearningApp/README.md

 # swuiftui-LearningApp

-An iOS application that creates lesson and assesment modules based on the JSON file.
+An iOS application that creates lesson and assessment modules based on the JSON file.

 # What I Learned